Cats with FIV

 Yes, cats with FIV can live successfully with other cats!
 FIV does not spread between casual contact between an FIV+ cat and a non-infected cat, so they can be housed together as long as they are coexisting peacefully (and not fighting).
 FIV+ cats can also live with other FIV+ cats.

 It is the responsibility of the adopter to choose whether to house an FIV+ cat and a non-infected cat together.
-When done properly, they can lead happy lives together, but there is always a chance that if they fight, the virus could be transmitted.
+When done properly, they can lead happy lives together, but there is always a chance that if they fight and a deep bite or exchange of blood occurs, the virus could be transmitted.

-• Kittens with an FIV+ mother may test positive for up to 6 months because of antibodies from mom.
+- Kittens with an FIV+ mother may test positive for up to 6 months because of antibodies from their mom.
 It is recommended that kittens who test positive are retested after 6 months old to truly assess their FIV status.

-If you have more questions, please talk with your veterinarian or contact San Diego Humane Society.
+If you have more questions, please speak with your veterinarian.